 Ambiguity continues to persist over whether the White House would let Yemeni President Ali Abdullah Saleh enter the US for medical treatment.

-"What we are looking at now is a request to come to the United States for the sole purpose of medical treatment," Mark Toner, State Department spokesman, said on Tuesday, refusing to go into the specific of the evaluation.
+"What we are looking at now is a request to come to the United States for the sole purpose of medical treatment," Mark Toner, acting State Department spokesman, said on Tuesday, refusing to go into the specifics of the evaluation.

 Toner declined to elaborate on the assurances the US wanted from Saleh or offer a timetable for a decision.